 #3 – Backup Withholding on Dividends and Interest

-- Backup withholding taxes are, as the name suggests are deducted on the dividend and interest of the recipient.
+- Backup withholding taxes, as the name suggests, are deducted on the dividend and interest of the recipient.

 - Here, federal income tax is being deducted at source on such interest dividends and other kinds of incomes at the time of payment to the stocks and other instrument holders.

-- Applicability: Backup retention taxes are applied if the recipient is a foreign person as well as either the Tax Identification Number is not provided by the person under form W9 or the person has been notified by the Indian revenue service as the person on whole retention tax is required to be deducted.
+- Applicability: Backup retention taxes are applied if the recipient is a foreign person as well as either the person does not provide the Tax Identification Number under form W9, or the person has been notified by the Indian revenue service as the person on whole retention tax is required to be deducted.